Shipping Container Buying Guide

 The Hazards of Shipping Containers

-Over the years we have a couple of concerns have arisen from various regulatory agencies.
+Over the years a couple of concerns have arisen from various regulatory agencies.

 In one case there was a concern about someone getting locked inside.
 This can only happen if someone else deliberately locks the door while you’re inside; the doors can’t latch on their own.
 One way to prevent this is to place the door handles in the locked position while the door is open, and then lock the handle with a padlock.
 With the locking gear in that position, the door cannot be closed.
 Decals outlining this procedure can be added to the door.